Help for Anxiety, Panic Attacks and Worry

 A Panic attack is an expression of extreme anxiety.
 When you first experience a panic attack, it can be difficult to believe that it is nervous in origin, because the symptoms are so severe.
 You can feel as if you are losing control, going mad, even dying.

 And then you will probably do anything to avoid the type of situation when your first panic attack occurred.
 You may even find yourself pre-occupied with the fear of having another episode.
 Over time your body may become sensitised, and often over-reactive to the mildest of situations.
+As with anxiety, the aim of hypnosis and hypnotherapy is to help reduce the levels of nervous arousal in the body, to let go of any causes of the problem and to build up your ability to meet life's problems and challenges calmly and confidently.

 Generalised Anxiety Disorder